Vitamin E is one

 Summary and Current Recommendations

-the data surrounding vitamin E seems to be contradictory depending
+the data surrounding vitamin E seem to be contradictory depending

 on the exercise parameter measured.
 Disregarding studies before